amio/measurement-protocol/README.md

 ### Helpers

-Built on top of that, there's some human-friendly helpers:
+Built on top of that, there's human-friendly helpers for common usage:

 ```js
 measure(trackId).pageview(...params).send()